parag60288/friendsChat/README.md

 * chat storage in database
 * abillity to change your own account details

+when it is fully done it can be used for educational purposes, since it covers the the following topics

+* setting up an api
+* responsive design
+* database handling
+* basic security

 ### Prerequisites

 * recent php
 * recent mysql / mariadb
 * recent apache2 server

+The database is designed with staruml and generated with the DDL plugin available for staruml

 ### Installing